 Safe and convenient access to recreation plays a fundamental role in the support of mental and physical health for people of all abilities, ages, socio-economic backgrounds, and ethnicities.
 This was made more apparent due to the COVID-19 pandemic, and the need to gain access to safe outdoor recreation.
-Access to recreation reduces obesity and incidence of chronic disease, reduces stress levels, allows for social interaction, and improves mental health.
+Access to recreation and incidence of chronic disease, reduces stress levels, allows for social interaction, and improves mental health.
 Valdez residents place a high value on recreation and access to the outdoor recreation, year-round.
 The Community Survey indicates that access to recreation and open space is a top priority interwoven into the many needs of the community, beyond just healthy lifestyles.
 Even with abundant recreation, the Survey indicated that 34% of the participants wanted even more year-round access and was the fourth priority for quality of life.

 ACTION NEED DESCRIPTION IMPORT.
 EFFORT METRIC 5.2.A Develop a recreational trails map for motorized and non-motorized users.
 The public indicated that access to recreation and a connected trail network to destinations is a priority.
 Access to recreation and a connected trail network to destinations is a community priority for both non-motorized and motorized users.
 New development should include trail easements to maintain and expand trail networks to destinations and neighborhoods.
 The development of a recreation trails map will inventory existing trails, identify missing links, and make recommendations for a connected trail network for both OHV and non-motorized users.
 This will help identify areas where easements may be needed through public and private property and where future development will benefit from new trail corridors.
 As possible, include trail users in mapping and inventory to engage them in the process.
-Medium Recreational trails map complete and adopted 5.2.B Develop interpretive plan for Old Town Site Old Town suffers from a lack of investment in illustrating and telling the story of Valdez.
+Medium Moderate Recreational trails map complete and adopted.
+5.2.B Develop interpretive plan for Old Town Site.
+Old Town suffers from a lack of investment in illustrating and telling the story of Valdez.
 Old Town was identified as a priority area for development for passive recreation use and interpretation.
 Develop an Old Town Interpretive Plan that includes the Pioneers', Valdez Native Tribe, Museum, and others.
 The Plan will guide the development of passive and interpretive facilities that include trails, day-use recreation facilities, and interpretation.
 Any plans and development must be done in a sensitive and appropriate manner.
-Medium Old Town Interpretive Plan adopted.
+Medium Moderate Old Town Interpretive Plan adopted.
+5.2.C Update Title 17 to include conditions for the approval for new motorized sport facilities.
+Conditions in Title 17 are needed to allow for the approval for any new motorized sport facilities.
+There is the desire to develop motorized sport facilities in the community, especially in those areas with an Industrial place type.
+Updated Title 17 would include conditions for approval related to noise and minimum separation from incompatible adjacent uses (ie. residential).
+Low Advanced Update Title 17 with conditions of approval for new motorized sports facilities.